20521 - MANAGERIAL ISSUES IN MADE IN ITALY INDUSTRIES

 Go to class group/s: 31

 The concept of “Made in Italy” is quite controversial and subject to an intense debate.
 The question is around what industries and companies can be included into this cluster representing the excellence of our entrepreneurial spirit, creativity and production abroad.
 The course aims at specifying what Made in Italy is, what are the characteristics that differentiate Made in Italy companies, and what are the reasons of their continuing success in the global scenario.
 The course also discusses the managerial challenges in selected industries that are important for the Italian Economy and the notoriety of our production system worldwide (i.e. Mechanics, Food and Beverages, Cosmetics and Eyewear).
-A special module deals with generation of ideas for innovation in Made in Italy industries, exploring methodologies and techniques for launching new products/services and evaluating the economic and commercial feasibility of the business ideas.

 - How to define Made in Italy and key features.